DOGSTIVAL ANIMAL WELFARE GUIDELINES

 - The show will be busy and if that’s not the sort of place they enjoy, it might not be right for them.

 - Sorry dogs must be kept on their lead unless it’s in a designated area.
 These will be clearly signposted.
 If they are allowed to be off the lead, ensure they have a good level of recall…they must be under your supervision and control at all times.

 - Bitches in season are not permitted to attend.

 - Is your dog well socialised with other dogs or strangers?
 If not, or it is anxious/ fearful around other dogs or people then please don't bring it to Dogstival - it won't enjoy it.

 - Legally, dogs should have a collar with a tag displaying their owner's name and contact details.
 Ideally a phone number in case of emergencies.

 - Please ensure your dog is up to date with any required vaccinations.

 - If your dog is unwell or suffering with any medical conditions that may be passed onto other dog’s they should definitely not be attending.

 - Keep an eye on the weather.
-Ok, it’s May so it shouldn’t be blazing sunshine or freezing cold, but make sure you and your dog are properly prepared for a day out.
-We’ll have lots of water to keep them hydrated, the sea or a lake to swim in, plus shaded areas to relax in.
+Make sure you and your dog are properly prepared for a day out.
+We’ll have lots of water to keep them hydrated plus shaded areas to relax in.
 This especially applies to certain breeds.
 What your dog can cope with will depend on their age, breed, health and conditions on the day.
 Some dogs are more prone than others, e.g. those who are old, young, overweight, with thick coats or with short faces such as Pugs and French Bulldogs.
 Dogs on some types of medication are also more at risk.
 You can find more information on the RSPCA website here

 - If you want your dog to take part in our ‘have a go activities’, it’s your responsibility to ensure they are fit and able enough.